Homily for the thirty-first Sunday, year B03 Nov 2018, by Sermons in

-A scribe asked Jesus; which commandment is the first of all?
-There must be a kind of build up to this question, something must have made the scribe to ask the question.
-The scribe heard the religious authorities disputing with one another about resurrection, and so he asked the question only when he noticed how Jesus silenced them with his response.
-Been convinced about the reality of the resurrection therefore, the scribe became more desirous and wished to do all it takes to enjoy the beauty of the resurrection.
+A Scribe asked Jesus, which commandment is the first of all?
+There must be a kind of build-up to this question; something must have made the scribe ask the question.
+The scribe heard the religious authorities disputing with one another about the resurrection, and so he asked the question only when he noticed how Jesus silenced them with his response.
+Been convinced about the resurrection’s reality; therefore, the scribe became more desirous and wished to do all it takes to enjoy the beauty of the resurrection.
 So, he asked, which commandment is the first of all?

-In response, Jesus summarized the Ten Commandments in just two; love of God with all your heart and love of neighbour as oneself.
+In response, Jesus summarized the Ten Commandments in just two; love of God with all your heart and love of neighbor as oneself.

 Remember what Jesus said in Matt.
-6:21, that where your treasure is, there your heart will be also.
+6:21, that where your treasure is, there your heart will also be.
 If we are to love God with all our heart, then he has to be our treasure.
-To love God with all our hearts is to prize him above everything, to put him first in our lives.
-We cannot claim to love God when we disobey his commandments, our love for God must be translated into obedience.
+To love God with all our hearts is to prize him above everything, to put Him first in our lives.
+We cannot claim to love God when we disobey his commandments; our love for God must be translated into obedience.
 Obedience to the law, but not in fear but love.
 I obey the law of God and that of the Church, not because I am afraid of been thrown out of the Church as the Pharisees did to the Jews, but because I love God.
 St. Paul’s love for God translated into accepting humiliation in the hands of the enemies of the cross.
-To love God is to hold unto him alone as Moses reminded the people in our first reading this morning, in good and in bad times we must love.
+To love God is to hold unto him alone as Moses reminded the people in our first reading this morning, in good and in bad times, we must love.
 To love God is to treasure his words in our hearts and learn to always say yes to his will as Mary did.
-This love cannot be separated from the love of neighbour.
-Our faith and our love for God is made manifest in our love for neighbours, for we cannot truly love God without loving our neighbours.
-Those who say, ‘I love God’, and hate their brothers and sisters, are liars; for those who do not love a brother or sister whom they have seen, cannot love God whom they have not seen.
+This love cannot be separated from the love of neighbor.
+Our faith and our love for God is made manifest in our love for neighbors, for we cannot truly love God without loving our neighbors.
+Those who say, ‘I love God’, and hate their brothers and sisters, are liars; for those who do not love a brother or sister whom they have seen cannot love God whom they have not seen.
 The commandment we have from him is this: those who love God must love their brothers and sisters also (1 Jn.
 4:20-21).

-The commandment is not to love neighbours as they love us, but to love them as we love ourselves.
-I have no doubt in me that some people are almost unlovable, yet we are called to love them.
-Our love for God is tested not in the number of hours we kneel in prayers, but in how much love we show to others.
+The commandment is not to love neighbors as they love us, but to love them as we love ourselves.
+I do not doubt that some people are almost unlovable, yet we are called to love them.
+Our love for God is tested not in the number of hours we kneel in prayers but in how much love we show to others.
 Love is the key that opens every door.

-Our goal as Christians is not to be told how near we are to the kingdom of God, but to be welcomed into the kingdom.
+Our goal as Christians is not to be told how near we are to the kingdom of God but to be welcomed into the kingdom.
 Jesus said to the scribe, you are not far from the kingdom of God, but he was not there yet.
-He needed to love God and his neighbour.
+He needed to love God and his neighbor.